-Beyond the rewards, this card boasts a suite of Delta benefits, like your first checked bag free on Delta flights, Main Cabin 1 priority boarding, a $100 Delta flight credit when you spend $10,000 in purchases within a calendar year, employee cards for no additional fee, and no foreign transaction fees (see rates and fees).
+Beyond the rewards, this card boasts a suite of Delta benefits, like your first checked bag free on Delta flights, Main Cabin 1 priority boarding, a $100 Delta flight credit when you spend $10,000 in purchases within a calendar year, employee cards for no additional fee, and no foreign transaction fees (rates & fees).

 Delta SkyMiles, unfortunately, has been devalued a few times over the years.

-But there’s still a lot of value to be had with these miles, which is why we value them at 1 cent each.
-This makes 2x miles worth a 2% return on spending.
+But there’s still a lot of value to be had with these miles, which is why we value them at 1.2 cents each.
+This makes 2x miles worth a 2.4% return on spending.